Distracted Drivers Cause Serious Accidents Every Day

 Factors that Determine Your Injury Claim or Case

-Because the negligent driver who hit you was distracted and probably was ticketed (and later convicted) for this offense, your injury case is likely a strong one.
+Your injury case is likely strong because the negligent driver who hit you was distracted and probably was ticketed (and later convicted) for this offense.
 If the driver broke state texting or other associated laws surrounding mobile device usage behind the wheel, your case likely can be so compelling that the at-fault driver’s insurance carrier could be eager to offer you a settlement.

 But that doesn’t necessarily mean it will be a fair settlement if you don’t have a skilled car accident lawyer, like those with Gallon, Takacs & Boissoneault, representing you.
 Insurance companies are in the business of taking in premiums and working hard not to pay fair claim amounts.
 And they know how to wait you out, especially if you and your family need compensation as soon as possible.
 Often, they offer substandard settlements in hopes you’ll accept a lowball amount to pay for your medical bills, pain and suffering, lost income, and wrongful death expenses, even if they know it won’t.

-Our car accident law firm has been protecting the compensation rights of injured drivers and their families throughout Northwest Ohio and Southeast Michigan for more than 60 years.
+Our car accident law firm has protected the compensation rights of injured drivers and their families throughout Northwest Ohio and Southeast Michigan for over 65 years.
 Contact us for a free consultation if you have been injured by a distracted driver at 419-843-6663 or fill out our online contact form.